Song Summoner: The Unsung Heroes: Plot

 The game begins as Ziggy, the main character, and Zero, his little brother, are running away from Full House, a Stargazer in the mechanical militia.
 Full House takes Zero away and is about to kill Ziggy when the Soul Master appears.
 He uses Ziggy's cube pendant to summon Her Majesty, a soldier-type Tune Trooper.
 The Soul Master and the Tune Trooper defeat the robots and drive Number 42 and Full House away.
 The Soul Master then explains to Ziggy that he is a conductor, and can summon and control an army through the music that is on the user's iPod.
 After 5 years of training, Ziggy starts his quest to find his little brother.

 Ziggy starts his quest by heading to Oppenheimer, a city to the North.
 From there he rescues a robot deserter, which he names Z.E.R.O., due to the large number of zeros in its name.
 It is noted that the cube pendant resonates when they first meet.
 He then travels to Full House's tower, where he defeats Full House and rescues Golden Wing, a Superstar who joins Ziggy's party.

 After that, Ziggy climbs the legendary Joshua Tree and sees the equally legendary Ship of Fools.
 After travelling to the Ship of Fools, he finds that the Mechanical Militiamen are created from humans through a conversion machine inside the Ship of Fools.
 Ziggy then goes to Stargazer Straight Flush's tower, destroying Straight Flush and rescuing an archer-type Superstar, Seattlite.

-After that, Ziggy, Z.E.R.O., Golden Wing, and Seattlite head into Metropolis, meet Seattlite's daughter, and go into Stargazer Great Artist's tower.
+After that, Ziggy, Z.E.R.O., Golden Wing, and Seattlite head into Metropolis, meet Seattlite's daughter, Frances at the House of the Holy, and go into Stargazer Great Artist's tower.
 After he is defeated, the Stargazer hacks the network and makes sure that he cannot be rebuilt and that he will die human.
-Finding the tower devoid of any Superstars, they return to Metropolis and find a Superstar named No Future, who had been hiding in Metropolis.
+Finding the tower devoid of any Superstars, they return to Metropolis and find a Soldier-classed Superstar named No Future, who had been hiding in Metropolis.

+When reaching Paradise City and heading to the volcano Mt.
+Tarkus to search the captured civilians, Ziggy and his group later heads to the Machine Head Labs and successfully saved the civilians who initially wanted to become machines to end their starvation.
+At Stargazer Boxcar’s tower, Ziggy defeats Boxcar and rescues a Monk-classed Superstar named Ogre Battler.

+After saving Ogre Battler, the group heads to Number 42’s tower and encounters Stargazer Nameless, whom Ziggy suspects him as Zero.
+It is revealed that Nameless is not Zero.
+He plays with Ziggy’s mind causing Ziggy to refuse to attack him and believe he is his little brother.
+Once Nameless is defeated, a Mage-Classed sole female Superstar named Pleione is rescued and joins the group and embarks to the Core System.